cubikean/appImg/README.md

 ## Image Compressor

 This Python script provides a simple GUI application for compressing images in bulk.
-It supports converting images to different formats (JPG, WEBP, PNG) and allows users to customize compression options.
+It supports converting images to different formats (JPG, WEBP, PNG, AVIF) and allows users to customize compression options.

 ### Usage